 The unit of service is an hour.
 Workplace Assistance services, alone or in combination with Community Engagement, Community Coaching, Group Day, and/or Supported Employment services are limited to no more than 66 hours per week.

 This service can be provided during the time the individual being served is working, up to and including 40 hours a week.
 There is no time limit on how long these services can remain authorized.

 When both the individual and the WPA provider (as agreed upon by all parties) are utilizing telehealth platforms, the utilization of telehealth shall not exceed 10% of the authorized and billed units per month.

 This service may not be provided simultaneously with on-the-job Personal Assistance services, nor may Workplace Assistance services be provided solely for the purpose of provision of assistance with ADLs.

-Service Delivery Method (check each that applies):

-☐ Participant-directed as specified in Appendix E ☐ Provider managed

 Specify whether the service may be provided by (check each that applies):

-Legally Responsible Person

-☐ Legal Guardian Provider Specifications:

-Provider Category Provider Type Title

-Agency Workplace Assistance provider
+Provider Category Provider Type Title Agency Workplace Assistance provider

-Appendix C: Participant Services

-C-1/C-3: Provider Specifications for Service

-Service Type: Other Service

-Service Name: Workplace Assistance Services
+Service Type: Other Service Service Name: Workplace Assistance Services

-Provider Category: Agency Provider Type:

 Workplace Assistance provider

-Provider Qualifications License (specify):

 Providers shall be DARS-contracted providers of supported employment services.

 OR

-nessess a DRUDS DD non-center based day support services license

 possess a DBHDS DD non-center based day support services license.
 Certificate (specify):

-Other Standard (specify):